I heard your songs soar through the thick forests, through the fields

 You were told to keep quiet, but if the hunger won’t let you from crying out

-I hail thee children who saw the famine ravage our land
+I hail thee, children who saw the famine ravage our land

 Those who stood watching their teachers and fathers march

-To fields of no return, to early graves and destroyed hopes
+To fields of no return, to early graves, and destroyed hopes

-Tomorrow Mama will visit the market, yes she will try to find food
+Tomorrow, Mama will visit the market, yes, she will try to find food

-Now I hear them bombs whistle: ‘Tau!
+Now you hear the bombs whistle: ‘Tau!
 Tai!!
 Tau!!!
-Leave here, Die there’!
+Leave here!
+Die there!!

 ‘Dear Heaven!
 I call on You!
 Hear me, hear my babies!